-Chiang Mai boasts a number of architecturally stunning hotels and few are as magnificent as the Puripunn Baby Grand Hotel, situated in a heritage zone and surrounded by the city’s greatest concentration of antique wooden buildings.
-The hotel’s style follows the Oriental Lanna tradition, reflecting the rich history of the Northern parts of Thailand.
-The elegant hotel features 30 sophisticated rooms, offering a personalized experience only minutes away from the top sights and the old city center.
+Chiang Mai has a number of architecturally stunning hotels, but few are as magnificent as the Puripunn Baby Grand Hotel, situated in a heritage zone and surrounded by the city’s greatest concentration of antique wooden buildings.
+The hotel style follows the Lanna tradition, reflecting the rich history of northern Thailand.
+It features 30 sophisticated rooms, offering a personalised experience only minutes from the top sights and the old city centre.

-The Lanna style prevails in this elegant hotel, which is spread out over a vast area and features some charming gardens.
-Situated in the middle of a natural habitat, Siripanna Villa has a special charm.
-This five-star hotel features a spa and a quality restaurant serving the finest local dishes.
-It offers all the amenities customers could wish for and its rooms are some of the most elegant and comfortable in the city.
-As in most Lanna-style architecture, wooden accents are the most noteworthy feature, including paneled walls and heavy furniture.
-Few places have managed to achieve such splendor.
+The Lanna style prevails in this elegant hotel resort in Chiang Mai, which is spread over a vast area and features charming gardens.
+Situated in the middle of a natural habitat, Siripanna Villa has a special charm, while also offering a spa and a quality restaurant serving local dishes.
+It has all the amenities one could wish for and the rooms are some of the most elegant and comfortable in the city.

-Located just outside the walls of Chiang Mai’s old city, Rimping Village offers the perfect retreat from the bustling streets but still remains within walking distance from attractions.
-Rimping Village follows the trend of incorporating authentic, local elements with a modern touch, reflecting the cultural heritage and lifestyle of the city.
-24 rooms have been set up in classic design with white linen beds and dark wooden features.
-The spacious pool allows visitors to cool off on overly hot days or relax after hours of sightseeing.
-However the most outstanding feature of Rimping Village is its attentive and excellent service that takes even Thai standards of friendliness to a whole new level.
-Do not hesitate to ask the staff for recommendations: they will help you discover some of the best places in town.
+Located just outside the walls of Chiang Mai’s old city, Rimping Village offers the perfect retreat from the bustling streets, but still remains within walking distance of the attractions.
+It follows the trend of incorporating authentic local elements with a modern touch – the 24 rooms have a classic design with white linen beds and dark wooden features.
+The spacious pool allows you to cool off or relax after hours of sightseeing.
+However, the crowning glory of Rimping Village is the attentive staff, who take Thai friendliness to a whole new level.
+Don’t hesitate to ask for recommendations: they know the best places in town.